 Furthermore, a new contract may be acquired due to the Group establishing a presence in a new country.
-As stated under section 2.1 of the Registration Document, "Risks relating to the Group's business and market", the administrative costs of setting up a new operational legal entity in the relevant country are a further burden in addition to the fact that initial operational productivity is below the optimum level.
+As stated under section 2.1 of the Registration Document, "Risks relating to the Group's business and market", the administrative costs of setting up a new operational legal entity in the relevant country are a further burden, in addition to the fact that initial operational productivity is below the optimum level.

-Growth driving by new sites can therefore temporarily dampen the Group's overall earnings, which do not necessarily move in line with changes in revenues.
+Driving growth via the launch of new sites can therefore temporarily dampen the Group's overall earnings, which do not necessarily move in line with changes in revenues.